dedis/cothority/README.md

 	- the symmetrically encrypted document ( <10MB)
 	- encryption key (secret-share encrypted)
 - read-blocks
-	- signed request from a reader for a file
+	- signed request from a reader for a data-blob
 - readers
-    - a list of readers that are allowed to access a file.
+    - a list of readers that are allowed to access a data-blob.
 Either a static list, or a modifiable list that can be updated by one or more administrators